 - Add dish soap to the vinegar.

-Have you child slowly pour vinegar mixture into the pumpkin until it creates a frothy bubbling mixture that overflows.
-Some of the baking soda may not get wet underneath and you can give it a little stir, add more vinegar and get more bubbles.
+Have your child slowly pour the vinegar mixture into the pumpkin until it creates a frothy bubbling mixture that overflows.
+Some of the baking soda may not get wet underneath and you can give it a little stir, add more vinegar, and get more bubbles.

 Why do you think the vinegar and baking soda have this reaction?

 Would water and baking soda do the same thing?

 Will different types of vinegar produce the same results?
 Try rice wine vinegar, apple cider vinegar, etc…

 Ask them their thoughts and let them communicate what they saw.
 You can even have them write down their hypothesis BEFORE you get started to see if they’re right in their thoughts.

 The great part about doing these types of experiments is that the kids will be able to answer the questions and have open communication which leads to a larger curiosity of learning.
 Having a great plan for the kids to want to learn is all about experiments and using their hands and minds.